You can escape further than you think this weekend

 3. Food hunt: Penang Road Famous Teochew Chendul

 Here’s where the feasting begins – Penang Road Famous Teochew Chendul.
-Well-know for selling old-school cult-favourites chendol, assam laksa, and rojak for the past 4 decades, this is where the good stuff is at.
+Well-known for selling old-school cult-favourites chendol, assam laksa, and rojak for the past 4 decades, this is where the good stuff is at.

 Their signature chendol is made with rice flour instead of the usual green bean powder, which makes it creamier, sweeter, and softer than most.
 Each bowl only costs RM3 (about SGD1)!